shipt/plinko/README.md

 	logger.LogStateInfo(logEntry)
 }

-func MetricsRecording(action StateAction, payload Payload, transitionInfo TransitionInfo) {
+func MetricsRecording(action plinko.StateAction, payload plinko.Payload, transitionInfo plinko.TransitionInfo) {
 	// this can be a simple function that pulls apart the details and sends them to
 	// things like graphite, influx or any timeseries metrics database for graphing and alerting. metrics.RecordStateMovement(action, payload, transitionInfo)